m-lab/website/_pages/08-learn.md

 * Foster idea exchange and potential collaborations within the M-Lab community.

-### You might conisder attending office hours if...
+### You might consider attending Office Hours if...
 * You have a tactical question (e.g. "How do I write this query?") or a theoretical question (e.g. “How should I shape my research question?”).
 * You are new to using M-Lab data and want more about best practices for its use.
 * You are curious abuot how other's are using M-Lab data and want to share your own work as well.